project-error/projecterror.dev/docs/npwd/dev/DevelopmentBootstrap.md

 #### Building all of NPWD

 To build the whole project (NUI & game-scripts), run the following command in the repository root.
+This will build all apps and packages.

 ```sh
 yarn build